 Each nomination will be considered by the Bencher Nomination Committee.
 When selecting candidates to be put forward for election as Other Governing Benchers, the Bencher Nomination Committee shall have regard to the Criteria for the Election of Benchers (BTO Appendix 5).

 Candidates considered to have met the criteria will be recommended for election to the Executive Committee.
-If the Executive Committee so decides, such member shall be qualified for election as an Other Governing Bencher by Bench Table, provided that the member first complies with the requirements of BTO 7.4 (to provide an undertaking in writing to participate in the management of the Inn’s affairs if elected).
+If the Executive Committee so decides, such member shall be qualified for election as an Other Governing Bencher by Bench Table.

 There is no limit to the number of Other Governing Benchers that can be elected.

 Bench Table Order 3.3 defines the expectations of Governing Benchers as follows: